verachell/Tutorial-setting-up-email-on-your-Apache-server/README.md

 Please read this README file completely before moving on to the tutorial (in this repo's Wiki - link below)

 ## Disclaimer
 This is just a guide.
 As the license says, I am not responsible for any damages, security breaches, etc from any security holes in the setup in this tutorial.
-It is up to YOU to ensure your server is set up appropriately and securely for YOUR purpose.
+It is up to YOU to ensure your server and its email is set up appropriately and securely for YOUR purpose.

 I have made a good faith effort to ensure sensible choices are made, but understand that the suggested defaults here may not be appropriate for your application or for the level of security you desire.